Aunt Vadge: How do I treat histamine intolerance?

 Dear Itchy,

-Here’s the key reframe, because it changes the whole approach: ‘histamine intolerance’ is really histamine overload.
-You’re not intolerant to histamine – it’s natural and necessary – it’s that you’re making or absorbing more than your body can break down.
-The job isn’t to chase the itch; it’s to find why the histamine is banking up, and fix that.
-Then it settles.
+The key reframe, because it changes the whole approach, is that ‘histamine intolerance’ is really histamine overload: you’re not intolerant to histamine (it’s natural and necessary), it’s that you’re making or absorbing more than your body can break down.

-That ‘why’ could be a low DAO enzyme (the enzyme that degrades food histamine), an allergy, a gut issue, or something else – which is exactly the detective work a practitioner does.
-In our clinic, histamine-driven vulval itching is something we see and treat a lot.
+That ‘why’ could be a low DAO enzyme (the one that degrades food histamine), an allergy, a gut issue, or something else.
+This is exactly the detective work a practitioner does – histamine-driven vulval itching is something we see and treat a lot.

-A pH of 5 is above the ideal 3.8–4.5, which suggests your protective bacteria are a bit depleted.
-A comprehensive vaginal microbiome test will show what’s going on so any microbiome support can be matched to it, rather than guessed – and a vagina-specific probiotic can help rebuild your lactobacilli and bring the pH down.
+On your raised pH: 5 is above the ideal 3.8–4.5.
+This suggests your protective bacteria are a bit depleted, so a comprehensive vaginal microbiome test will show what’s going on and let any microbiome support be matched to it rather than guessed, while a vagina-specific probiotic can help rebuild your lactobacilli and bring the pH down.

 Best wishes,